TomorrowOS/TomorrowOS/README.md

 TomorrowOS is available under the [Apache License 2.0](./LICENSE).

-You may build commercial products on it, modify the source, self-host it, and keep your own application entirely proprietary — subject to the licence terms.
+You may build commercial products on it, modify the source, self-host it, and keep your own application entirely proprietary, subject to the licence terms.

 The TomorrowOS name, logo, and trademarks are **not** licensed under Apache 2.0.
 See [TRADEMARK.md](./TRADEMARK.md) and [NOTICE](./NOTICE).